Quantum Utility in Simulating the Real-time Dynamics of the Fermi-Hubbard Model using Superconducting Quantum Computers: The Fermi-Hubbard Model

 \section{The Fermi-Hubbard Model}

 The Fermi-Hubbard model on $L$ lattice sites in one dimension with the open boundary conditions is given by,

 where $c^{\dagger}_{j,a}$ and $c_{j,a}$ are the fermionic creation and annihilation operators associated to the site number $j$ and spin state $a$, and $n_{j,a}=c^{\dagger}_{j,a}c_{j,a}$ are the corresponding number operators.
-The hopping term with coupling $t$ in Eq.~\ref{eq:FHM-model} describes fermions with specific spin states tunneling between the nearest-neighboring sites.
+Besides, the total number of sites $L$ is taken as an even integer.
+The hopping term with coupling $t$ in Eq.~(\ref{eq:FHM-model}) describes fermions with specific spin states tunneling between the nearest-neighboring sites.
 The on-site interaction term with coupling $U$ introduces a repulsion for $U>0$ between two electrons in opposite spin states at the site $i$.
 Finally, the terms with couplings $\mu_{j,a}$ represent the local chemical potential associated with electrons at site $j$ and spin state $a$.
 Besides, when we set $\mu_{j,\uparrow} = \mu_{\uparrow}$ and $\mu_{j,\downarrow} = \mu_{\downarrow}$ for all sites, the Fermi-Hubbard model maintains integrability.
 The operators $c^{\dagger}_{j,a}$ and $c_{j,a}$ satisfy the anticommutation relations,

 for $j,\,k=0,...,L-1$ and $a,\,b=\uparrow,\downarrow$.
 The empty lattice site $|0\rangle$ is defined by $c_{j,a}|0\rangle=0$ for all $j$ and $a$, and there are four states, $|0\rangle$, $c^{\dagger}_{j,\uparrow}|0\rangle$, $c^{\dagger}_{j,\downarrow}|0\rangle$ and $c^{\dagger}_{j,\uparrow}c^{\dagger}_{j,\downarrow}|0\rangle$, associated with every lattice site $j$.
 Therefore, the dimension of the corresponding Hilbert space for $L$ lattice sites is $4^{L}$.